-The CKEditor 5 architecture was designed and rewritten from scratch to bring the collaborative editing features where multiple authors work on the same rich-text document.
+The CKEditor 5 architecture was designed to bring collaborative editing features where many authors can work on the same rich text documents.

-The comments feature lets the users add sidenotes to marked fragments of the document, including text and block elements such as images.
-It also allows the users to discuss in threads and resolve comments when they finish the discussion.
+Thanks to the comments feature, the users can add sidenotes to marked fragments of the document, including text and block elements such as images.
+It also allows the users to discuss in threads and remove comments when they finish the discussion.

-The comments feature lets you define where you want to store the discussion by creating a simple adapter.
-If you want to have the comments discussion to be synchronized automatically between users, you can also use comments as a part of the real-time collaboration.
+You can define where you want to store the comments data.
+To load and save it, you will also need to create a proper integration with your database.
+If you want to automatically synchronize the comments discussion between users, you can also use comments as a part of the real-time collaboration.

-Comment threads can be displayed in a sidebar or inline:
+You can display comment threads in a sidebar or inline:

-Refer to the Comments overview for more information.
+Refer to the Comments guide for more information.

 # Track changes

 The track changes feature brings automatic suggestion marking for the document as you change it.
-When editing the document, the user is able to switch to the track changes mode.
-All their changes will then create suggestions that can be accepted or discarded.
+When editing the document, the user can switch to the track changes mode.
+All their changes will then create suggestions that they can accept or discard.

-Suggestion annotations can be displayed in a sidebar or inline:
+You can display suggestion annotations in a sidebar or inline: